FAQ | FISMA and DNSSEC (updated!) | Snapshot of DNSSEC deployment in the .gov Domain

 A new Email list has been set up for USG administrators to discuss issues relating to operating email services for a government agency.
 Membership is restricted (like gov-dns) to government employees (Federal, state and local) and contractors directly supporting a .gov deployment.
 Joining is the same as the gov-dns list: To join, send an email message to firstname.lastname@example.org with "subscribe " in the message subject.

-The Secure Naming Infrastructure Pilot (SNIP) is a joint project involving NIST, SPARTA Inc, and the Dept. of Homeland Security.
-The main goal is to provide a test domain for participants to use and become familiar with the DNS Security Extensions (DNSSEC) and how they will affect current DNS operations.
-It is expected that USG DNS operators will use a basic SNIP delegation from the SNIP domain (dnsops.gov) and attempt to mirror their current operational procedures they currently do with their .gov domain.
-Then sign this new zone with DNSSEC, and develop and test new procedures required to maintain a digitally signed DNS zone.
+The Secure Naming Infrastructure Pilot (SNIP) was a joint project involving NIST, SPARTA Inc, and the Dept. of Homeland Security Science and Technology Directorate.
+The goal was to provide a test domain for participants to use and become familiar with the DNS Security Extensions (DNSSEC) and how they will affect their DNS operations.

 DNSSEC-Tools A set of administrator tools and end user plug-ins that use DNSSEC (Developed by Sparta Inc.)